AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 a.
 Remove firewall integration as PAN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If any firewall for a FireNet gateway is already integrated with Controller with PAN as the Vendor typpe, you need to remove that configuration from Controller->Firewall Network->Vendor Integration->Firewall, before configure Panorama from Vendor Integration->Firewall Manager(Panorama).
+If any firewall for a FireNet gateway is already integrated with Controller with PAN as the Vendor type, you need to remove that configuration.

+To do so, go to Controller->Firewall Network->Vendor Integration->Firewall, select the Transit VPC ID, Firewall Instance ID.
+For the Firewall Vendor Type, select "Generic".
+This effectively remove the Controller integration.

 b.
 Remove firewall configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^